Situation normalising day after petrol pumps in Punjab see panic buying

 On Tuesday, long queues of motorists were witnessed at many places in Punjab and a few parts of Haryana over fears that stocks would run dry soon in the wake of truckers’ strike against stricter punishments in the new law on hit-and-run cases.

-Meanwhile, no long queues were being seen at petrol pumps in Haryana, unlike yesterday when people in some parts of the state, including Panchkula and Ambala, had rushed to fuel pumps.
+In Haryana, too no long queues were being seen at petrol pumps, unlike yesterday when people in some parts of the state, including Panchkula and Ambala, had rushed to fuel pumps.

-In Union Territory Chandigarh too, where the administration had on Tuesday ordered rationing of fuel to two- and four-wheelers with immediate effect until normalcy was restored, fuel supplies had started to reach petrol pumps from depots as before, officials said.

-On Tuesday, the Punjab government had appealed to the public not to resort to panic buying of fuel, assuring them of the availability of adequate stocks.
+The truckers were protesting the new law which has strict provisions in hit-and-run cases.
 Under the Bharatiya Nyay Sanhita, set to replace the Indian Penal Code, drivers who cause serious road accidents due to negligent driving and run away without informing authorities face up to 10 years in prison or a fine of ₹7 lakh.
-PTI SUN VSD MNK -- MNK MNK